Vedant2254/EHR-LockChain/Readme.md

 ### Cryptography

-1. `crypto` - hashing, salt hashing, symmetric encryption, key pairs, asymmetric encryption, signing
+1. `crypto` - use for symmetric encryption of data

+2. `@metamask/eth-sig-util` - used for asymmetric encryption using public keys of users, decrypting using user's private key, signing data using user's private keys, verifying data integrity using user's public key.

 ## Files and file formats in textual format

-These help getting file from user, converting file to textual form, making it encryption compatible, finally storing it to IPFS.
 Some formats in used in this project -

 - `utf-8` string format
 - `ArrayBuffer` array of uint8